u3557110/HR-system/README.md

 - User can switch page back and forth by using the 'n' command or 'p' command respectively.
 - User can choose specific record to edit or delete.
 - User can sort the records by using 's' command.
-- User can fire an employee by using 'f'command.
+- User can fire an employee by using 'f' command.
 One more example will be shown below.
 ```
 Page: 1/3
  # Employee ID  First Name  Surname  Gender  Job Title   Salary  Form   Status  Phone No.  Date of Birth  Age